 Beth played euphonium in the Bloomington Medalist Concert Band, the Minnesota Symphonic Winds, and the Lake Wobegon Brass Band.
 She was also alto section leader in the Twin Cities Women’s Choir.

-With DCDD, Beth plays euphonium in the Capitol Pride Symphonic Band and Capitol Pride Winds, and trumpet in D.C.
-Swing! and Marching Band, including participating in the 2009 Inaugural Parade for President Barack Obama.
+With DCDD, Beth plays euphonium in the Symphonic Band and Capitol Pride Winds, and trumpet in the Jazz Band and Marching Band, including participating in the 2009 Inaugural Parade for President Barack Obama.
 While providing Assistant Conductor support to all these ensembles and the conductors she also serves as Administrative and Artistic Coordinator.
 Beth resides in Maryland, close to band friends.

 The Combined Federal Campaign of the National Capital Area

 To join D.C.'s Different Drummers visit our "Join" page.

 DCDD - PO Box 57099 - Washington, DC 20037-0099 Phone: 202-403-3669

 D.C.'s Different Drummers is a 501(c)(3) non-profit music organization incorporated in the District of Columbia.